ASAP Nast: 2007–12: Career beginnings with ASAP Mob

-ASAP Nast was one of the first members to join the hip hop collective ASAP Mob, that was formed by ASAP Yams, ASAP Bari and ASAP Illz in Harlem during 2007.
-He was originally known by the name New York Nast, however he adjusted his stage name to include the ASAP prefix, as all the other Mob members have; aside from Dash.
-Nast made his official debut on ASAP Rocky's early song "Uptown" and then he appeared on two Live.Love.ASAP songs, "Purple Swag: Chapter 2" and "Trilla".
+ASAP Nast was one of the first members to join the hip-hop collective ASAP Mob, that was formed by ASAP Yams, ASAP Bari and ASAP Illz in Harlem during 2007.
+He was originally known by the name New York Nast, however he adjusted his stage name to include the ASAP prefix, as all the other Mob members have; aside from Dash and Playboi Carti.
+Nast made his official debut on ASAP Rocky's early song "Uptown" and then he appeared on two Live.
+Love.
+ASAP songs, "Purple Swag: Chapter 2" and "Trilla".

 On August 27, 2012, ASAP Mob released their debut project, a mixtape titled Lords Never Worry, as a free download.
 Nast appeared on four of the mixtape's tracks, including the standout "Black Mane".
 Following the mixtape's release, Nast toured with the rest of ASAP Mob.
 Throughout that tour they performed 48 shows in 61 days, the majority of which were sold out.